Sne4kers/s-engine/results/README.md

-If you are running S-engine without Docker containe, results of grading will appear here.
+If you are running S-engine without Docker container, results of grading will appear here.